Lewis Keseberg: Later life

 His reputation and actions in the Donner Party caused many to speak against him.
 Members of the fourth relief party spread shocking and gruesome tales about Keseberg which involved some exaggeration, and this image of Keseberg held sway in common lore.
 Keseberg was vilified as a cannibal, and accused of being a thief and a murderer.
-Keseberg eventually sued Edward "Ned" Coffeemeyer, one of his own rescuers, for allegedly defamatory statements.
-Keseberg won in court, but was only awarded one dollar.
+Keseberg eventually sued Edward "Ned" Coffeemeyer, one of his own rescuers, for defamation.
+Keseberg won but was only awarded one dollar.
 He was never charged for any crimes.
 Eddy did attempt to follow up on his promise to find and kill Keseberg, but was persuaded otherwise by fellow survivor James F. Reed.

 Immediately after his rescue, Keseberg worked briefly for John Sutter, captaining the schooner Sacramento, taking wheat to San Francisco.
+It was said by passengers that Keseberg would cry out in his sleep.
+Heinrich Lienhard claimed that Sutter fired Keseberg as captain because passengers complained that the boat traveled so slowly that Keseberg might kill sleeping passengers for food.

-He later made some money during the California Gold Rush, and in 1851 was able to buy and operate a hotel, "The Lady Adams" in Sacramento.
+Keseberg later made some money during the California Gold Rush, and in 1851 was able to buy and operate a small hotel, The Lady Adams, in Sacramento.
 The hotel enjoyed some successes, but it burned down a year later.
 In 1853, Keseberg purchased an old bar and restaurant, and converted it to the Phoenix Brewery.
 Business in the brewery thrived and it is considered the first brewery to introduce lagers to Sacramento.
+Before this, lager was generally limited to the Pennsylvania Dutch and associates.
 The brewery was destroyed in the Great Flood of 1862.
 Keseberg then opened a distillery in Calistoga for his friend Samuel Brannan, before returning to Sacramento.

 Keseberg and his wife would have eight more children, all daughters.
 His wife Philippine died in 1877.
 In 1879, Keseberg was interviewed by Charles Fayette McGlashan.
 McGlashan wrote that Keseberg was afflicted by "misery and desolation," and was struggling to care for his daughters, two of whom had intellectual disabilities.
 Keseberg said that he was tormented by the accusations and rumors, and asserted that he was innocent of murder of Tamsen Donner.
 Keseberg told McGlashan:

-McGlashan believed in Keseberg's innocence, and later arranged a meeting between Keseberg and Eliza Donner Houghton, the youngest daughter of Tamsen Donner who survived the Donner Party when she was four.
+McGlashan believed in Keseberg's innocence, and later arranged a meeting between Keseberg and Eliza Poor Donner Houghton, the youngest daughter of Tamsen Donner who survived the Donner Party when she was four.
 Keseberg swore that he was innocent, and Houghton chose to believe Keseberg.
+According to McGlashan, he embraced Houghton, weeping, and his conviction, his tears were so genuine that they convinced McGlashlan, who, before meeting Keseberg, believed him to be guilty.

 Keseberg eventually would outlive all of his daughters save for one.
 He became penniless and homeless, and died in the Sacramento County Hospital, a hospital for the poor, in 1895.
-His grave was never found.
+His grave has never been found.